If you’re in the business of planning or forecasting for your organization, then you’ve likely heard of Rough Cut Capacity Planning (RCCP).

 - It needs more discipline.
 You should update the schedule consistently.
 Otherwise, there will be a lack of discipline.

 Difference between RCCP and CRP

-There are various advantages and disadvantages involving the concept of rough cut capacity planning technique, but all over, it is considered a safe starting point.
+The rough-cut capacity planning technique has various advantages and disadvantages, but it is considered a safe starting point.